Diamondbacks vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Bryce Elder (7-2) for his 19th start of the season.
+- Charlie Morton (10-6) will take the mound for the Braves, his 19th start of the season.

-- Elder has 17 starts of five or more innings this season in 18 chances.
-He averages 5.9 innings per outing.
+- Morton will look to finish five or more innings for the seventh start in a row.

-- He has made 18 appearances and finished five of them without allowing an earned run.
+- He has made 18 appearances and finished four of them without allowing an earned run.

 |Opponent